 How biological, psychological, behavioural, socioeconomic and environmental risk factors interact to trigger multiple conditions is complex and still not fully understood.
 The evidence on the possible biological mechanisms is lacking.
 Better understanding in this area is needed to improve risk stratification efforts and drive advances in preventive strategies.
 More research is needed to understand how risk factors interact to produce specific clusters of conditions, both in the general population and in specified population subgroups.
 An increased understanding of which conditions most commonly cluster together, and their underlying risk factors, could also help prioritise strategies for early diagnosis, screening and prevention.
 There is also a need for better evidence to identify the effects of multiple medications on those with multiple conditions.

 Addressing the challenge of multiple conditions is a strategic priority for the NIHR and other research funders, including MRC and UKRI.
 All invest in this area and coordinate their efforts through a cross-funder multimorbidity research framework (2020).
 There is a collective ambition to address many of the questions highlighted in this review.

-The author of this collection was Candace Imison, Associate Director of Evidence and Dissemination at the NIHR Centre for Engagement and Dissemination
+The author of this collection was Candace Imison, Associate Director of Evidence and Dissemination at the NIHR

 Barnett, K., Mercer, S.W., Norbury, M., Watt, G., Wyke, S., Guthrie, B., 2012.
 Epidemiology of multimorbidity and implications for health care, research, and medical education: a cross-sectional study.
 The Lancet 380, 37–43.